kartikeytewari/fingerprint/README.md

 # Fingerprint Indexing using Serial Wavelet Tree
 This project intends to index fingerprint minutiae by passing them through templates and searching them in wavelet tree.
 The codebase is extremely modular and hence different raw data, fingerprint templates as well as different implementation of wavelet tree can be used to find the perfect match of reliability, scalability and security.
+The project is currently under active development, and will soon support more templating methods of the fingerprint.
+It presently supports eucledian algorithm as the templating module and the wavelet tree for searching and indexing module.
+The script will not work if the data folder is not created and properly configured.

 ## Project Pipeline:
 - Raw Data